NiklasMelton/vertebrae/README.md

 cluster connections.
 Cloud artifact stores use the same `--cache-dir` flag, plus provider options such as `--s3-endpoint-url`, `--s3-profile`, `--s3-region`, and `--gcs-project`.
-The CLI can also derive compressed embedding artifacts with `vertebrae compress`.
+The CLI can also derive compressed embedding artifacts with `vertebrae compress`, materialize structured unit artifacts with `vertebrae materialize-structured`, and evaluate importable custom metrics through repeatable `vertebrae score --metric module:callable` options.
 Run `vertebrae --help` to see the available commands.

 ## Notes

 - The package targets Python `>=3.9,<3.15`.
-- The public API is centered on `BenchmarkDataset`, `SegmentationDataset`, `Evaluator`, `Benchmark`, extractor wrappers, config dataclasses, and structured result objects.
+- The public API is centered on `BenchmarkDataset`, `SegmentationDataset`, `Evaluator`, `Benchmark`, extractor wrappers, metric adapters, config dataclasses, and structured result objects.

 ## License